garywill/BigSearch/src/README.md

 2. This provide ability to send requests to **multuple different engines** quickly **without** retyping or copy-paste
 3. This is cross-browser, and the engines data can be easily migrate
 4. Catagory feature allows adding many engines without clutter
-6. From other features we can see this is a more powerful tool
 5. The history feature makes easy to **reuse**, tweak and try different search terms, which is quite essential for getting a desired searching result
+6. This supports **multi-line** text, making jobs like article translation efficient
+7. From other features we can see this is a more powerful tool

 ## How to edit search engines